walmartlabs/vizdeps/README.md

 `vizconflicts` is used in concert with [lein-sub](https://github.com/kumarshantanu/lein-sub) to analyze dependencies between and across a multi-module project.
+`visconflicts` identifies all artifacts in use across all sub-modules, and identifies where different versions of the same artifact are used.
+The generated document includes a diagram for each artifact that has such version conflicts.

+For very large projects, the resulting diagram can be very large (even overwhelming Graphviz's ability to create a legible layout).
+Projects can be excluded, using the `--exclude` option.
+Alternately, you can focus on a subset of conflicting artifacts using the `--artifact` option.

 When different versions of the same artifact are in use, the output chart will include a diagram of how that artifact is used across the different module: